seahindeniz/BrainlyTools_Extension/README.md

 # <p align="center">Brainly Tools for Brainly markets</p>

 **A toolbox for exclusive users of Brainly.
-It enhances the Brainly and it helps them to do fast and quick actions and much more..**
+It enhances the Brainly and it helps users to do fast and quick actions and much more..**

 ---